flesh/archwiz/README.md

     for those that do not read English; and this is static text; so these instructions really need to be in the script itself;
     which is why its self Documenting; so it can translate that into the language the person reading it can read it in, so that is it for this static file, all other Documentation will be built in.
+    Every program ever write should do 3 things, besides running flawlessly:
+    1. Localized for every language that will be using it.
+    2. Self Documenting.
+    3. Self Testing, ability to run Test and Determine if program is working correctly.

 End of Document